 Total liabilities increased by \$190,648 primarily due to the 2023 bonds issued in March 2023 and an increase in net pension liability.
-Deferred inflows of resources as of June 30, 2023, decreased by \$31,369, compared to the prior fiscal year primarily due to lower amounts deferred on pensions and Other Post-Employment Benefits (OPEB).
+Deferred inflows of resources as of June 30, 2023, decreased by \$31,369, compared to the prior

+Changes in total net position may serve as useful indicators fiscal year primarily due to lower amounts deferred on pensions and Other Post-Employment Benefits (OPEB).
 GASB 68 requires governments to recognize their long-term obligation for pension benefits as a liability and to measure the annual costs of pension benefits more comprehensively and comparably.
 GASB 75 requires the accounting and financial reporting of an OPEB liability to be reported on the face of the financial statements as it recognizes and measures liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.